About the facility

 The need for NBAF was delineated in Homeland Security Presidential Directive/HSPD-9, Defense of United States Agriculture and Food, January 30, 2004.
 As part of the “Research and Development” requirement [(F) illustrated below], it called for the creation of “a plan to provide safe, secure, and state-of-the-art agriculture biocontainment laboratories that research and develop diagnostic capabilities for foreign animal and zoonotic diseases.”
 New countermeasures for treating these diseases were also urgently needed.
 NBAF is a result.

 Click here for an overview of these six major requirements of HSPD-9.

 U.S bio/agrodefense is not just about protecting America; it's about global food security as well.
-While the USDA graphic above is from 2010, it illustrates the significance of U.S. agriculture to feeding the world.
-It might be somewhat less, but much of the world still relies on U.S. food production.
+Although, the USDA graphic above is from 2010, it illustrates the significance of U.S. agriculture to feeding the world.
+The contribution today might be somewhat less, but much of the world still relies on U.S. food production.

 The university's Biosecurity Research Institute — a biosafety level-3 facility — is jump-starting the bio/agro-defense research planned for NBAF even before it becomes operational.

 NBAF will attract private biotechnology companies and scientists to the Manhattan community, and is expected to bring an additional 40 businesses and laboratories and generate an economic return of $3.5 billion in its first 20 years.